Lotus (Christina Aguilera album): Music and lyrics

-Lotus incorporates pop styles with elements of dance-pop and rock in the form of up-tempo songs and piano-driven ballads.
-It opens with the track "Lotus Intro", which was inspired by Aguilera's passion for "chill-out" electronica.
+Lotus is primarily a pop album that features soul ballads and disco.
+It incorporates elements of dance-pop and rock in the form of uptempo songs and piano-driven ballads.
+The album opens with the track "Lotus Intro", which was inspired by Aguilera's passion for "chill-out" electronica.
 The song has a "hypnotic" yet "dark, serious" tone that develops and matures as it progresses, depicting Aguilera's rebirth, similar to the life cycle of a lotus flower.
 Originally, the song was meant to include a sample from M83's single "Midnight City" but the interpolation is not heard in the final track.
-"Army of Me" is a dance-pop and euro-dance song about empowerment, with a pounding drum beat and rock guitars.
+"Army of Me" is a dance-pop and eurodance song about empowerment, with a pounding drum beat and rock guitars.
 Aguilera described the song as an updated version of her single "Fighter" (2003), describing it as a "Fighter 2.0".
 The up-tempo track "Red Hot Kinda Love" combines a variety of genres, including dance and disco, "subtle" tones of Latin, hip hop, and pop.
 It contains two samples: "The Whole Wide World Ain't Nothin' But a Party" performed by Mark Radice and "54-46 That's My Number" performed by Toots & the Maytals.
 On the song, Aguilera keeps her use of melisma to a minimum.
 Lyrically, the song talks about Aguilera's attempts to impress the man she is flirting with.